reuters-graphics/style/packages/guide/content/graphics-rig/metadata/page.md

 - A title and description optimized for sharing on social media
 - A title and description optimized for search
 - A path to a share image in `src/static/img` (Can be the same for each locale.)
+- A root (generic topic )and wild (specific topic) slug for each page.
+(Can be the same for each locale.)

 *For the package:*
 - At least one author